MakiOmar/Almoukhlif-Odoo-API/README.md

 1. **Order Creation**: When a WooCommerce order is created, it's automatically sent to Odoo
 2. **Stock Validation**: Before adding products to cart, stock is validated against Odoo
-3. **Status Updates**: Order status changes are synchronized between systems
+3. **Status Updates**: Order status changes are synchronized between systems (both status label and status code)
 4. **Error Handling**: Failed orders are tracked and can be retried

+### **Order Status Synchronization**

+The plugin sends both the order status label and status code to Odoo:

+- **`wc_order_status`**: Human-readable status label (e.g., "Processing", "Completed", "Cancelled")
+- **`wc_order_status_code`**: Machine-readable status code (e.g., "processing", "completed", "cancelled")

+This dual approach ensures that Odoo receives both the user-friendly status name and the programmatic status identifier for better integration and processing.

 ## 📊 Admin Interface